Governing Law and Regulations

 Major sources must also comply with the Title V operating permit program.
 For additional information on major source operating permits, see the state section TITLE V.

 • Administration and enforcement.
-The ...
+The Division of Air Resources of DEC's Office of Air Resources, ...